yashkp1234/recruiting-exercises/inventory-allocator/deliverr_challange/README.md

 OK
 ```

-For custom test cases you may wish to add, just simply add them into test\test_inventory_allocator.py file by following format of other test cases with one example listed blow
+For custom test cases you may wish to add, just simply add them into test\test_inventory_allocator.py file.<br/>
+Format the test case similar to the one below.

 ```python
     def test_exact_match_with_single_warehouse(self):